david-gary/onlineStoreTemplate/SRS.md

 Constraint 4: No automated payments accepted, Only Debit/Credit Cards.
-No Refunds
+No Refunds Main branch

 ## Use Cases